webbmaxwell/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+- A session-cookie is stored in the server's memory, so it can be problematic for large websites with a lot of activity.
+JSON Web Tokens are stateless and can therefore save on memory.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+- `bcrypt` allows for easy and fast encrypting to allow us to secure passwords.

 3. How are unit tests different from integration and end-to-end testing.

+- Unit tests are for testing a small, single piece of the application.
+Integration-testing is used to make sure disparate parts of the application work together, and end-to-end testing takes care of everything in the application.

-4. How _Test Driven Development_ changes the way we write applications and tests.
+4. How _Test-Driven Development_ changes the way we write applications and tests.

+- By using _Test-Driven Development_, we think about what might go wrong in the application before we think about a solution, which helps us cover more possible bugs/errors.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.